 It gives you more time!
 More time to spend with your spouse on the day of your wedding, and more time for photos.
 All of the brides and grooms portraits, bridal party and family photos can be taken before the ceremony.
 Not only is it easier to wrangle everyone before the ceremony begins, but it also means you won't keep your guests waiting on you between at the reception.

 First looks can happen many ways so don't be afraid to have fun with it!
 If you don't have an idea of your own planned, I'll go with the trusty tap on the shoulder.
 It starts when I have guided one of you into position and the other walks up from behind.
 They tap the other on the shoulder and I capture everything unfolding from a distance.
 You get to hug, embrace and savor the moment for as long as you want.

 Still not convinced a first look is for you?

-That’s fine too!
+That’s fine too.
 Your photographer will be able to accommodate couples who would rather not see each other before the ceremony.

 There are special photo opportunities for this more traditional approach, too.
 We can capture emotional moments, such as the bride receiving a handwritten note from her groom, or the groom playing a song for her on his guitar while she is in the next room.

-Overall, whether you choose to do a first look is not the most important aspect of your day.
+Overall, whether you choose to do a first look or not is not the most important aspect of your day.
 Marrying the love of your life is.
 Do what feels best to you and your fiancé and enjoy your day!